-OEPE allows you to examine your database schema using SQL Schema Viewer that displays tables and relationships between them, as shown in Figure 9-2.
+OEPE allows you to examine and edit your database schema using the RDB Schema Editor that displays tables and the relationships between them, as shown in Figure 9-2.

-Click Window > Show View > Data Source Explorer from the top-level menu.
-This will open the Data Source Explorer view.
+Choose Window > Show View > Data Source Explorer from the top-level menu.
+This opens the Data Source Explorer view.

 Expand the database connection node to the database, and then to the schema or a particular table in the schema.

 Right-click on the schema or table name, and choose edit.
 OEPE builds a graphical model for the database schema and opens the editor to display the tables in the schema and their relationships.

 The schema editor gives you a visual view of your database schema and the relationships between the tables.
 In the editor, you can:

 Manipulate the layout of the schema in the editor.
 Select one table using the Select tool in the Palette, or a group of tables by selecting the Marquee tool in the Palette and drawing around the tables you want.

 Move tables by selecting one or more of them and dragging to a new position.
 Move foreign keys by clicking on the line to create a bend point, then drag the bend point to the new location.